ghugejanhavi/RAG-Powered-Telecom-Customer-Service-Assistant/README.md

    - `CO_API_KEY` (Cohere)
 3. Open `RAG_Powered_Telecom_Customer_Service_Assistant.ipynb` in Google Colab
 4. Run all cells in order
-5. The Gradio interface will launch at the end — ask it anything about the telecom knowledge base
+5. The Gradio interface will launch at the end; ask it anything about the telecom knowledge base

 ---